-The president recommends and the chancellor concurs that the Board of Regents (i) authorize initiation of the Biology Building Renovation project funded through the Capital Construction Assistance Projects; (ii) approve exception to the Regents' Rules, Section 08.01.3, in order for the project to be managed by the Texas Tech University Operations Division in lieu of TTU System Facilities Planning and Construction office; (iii) waive the use of a Construction Manager-Agent ("CMA"); (iv) waive the board directed fees for landscape enhancements; (v) waive the Board directed fee for public art; (vi) report the project to the Board of Regents at regular meetings; (vii) report the project to the Texas Higher Education Coordinating Board ("THECB"); and (viii) authorize a total project budget of \$8,399,000 for the Biology Building Renovation project.
+III.B.3.
+TTU: Approve exception to Regents' Rules and the total project budget for the Biology Building Renovation project.-The Board (i) authorized initiation of the Biology Building Renovation project funded through the Capital Construction Assistance Projects; (ii) approved exception to the Regents' Rules, Section 08.01.3, in order for the project to be managed by the Texas Tech University Operations Division in lieu of TTU System Facilities Planning and Construction office; (iii) waived the use of a Construction Manager-Agent ("CMA"); (iv) waived the board directed fees for landscape enhancements; (v) waived the Board directed fee for public art; (vi) reported the project to the Board of Regents at regular meetings; (vii) reported the project to the Texas Higher Education Coordinating Board ("THECB"); and (viii) authorized a total project budget of \$8,399,000 for the Biology Building Renovation project.
 The project will be funded through the Revenue Finance System ("RFS"), repaid with funds appropriated by SB 8 of the 87th Legislature, 3rd Called Special Session.